TresAmigosSD/SMV/tools/template/README.md

 # TODO: Need to update this.

+# TODO: Add link to the getting_started page on github!!!

 # An Example App for Quick Start

 This is a dummy app on US employment data.
 Please see `data/input/employment/info.md` for basic